jianglanni/ECS150_project2/REPORT.md

 next node.
 The head and tail of the queue are also defined.
 The queue has been implementedas a Linked List since it provides for faster deletion than an array, and it also provides for dynamic sizes, unlike an array.
-The datatype has been set to void, in order to remove any restrictions from on the type of data that can use this queue.
+The datatype has been set to void*, in order to remove any restrictions from on the type of data that can use this queue.
 As the name suggests, the `queue_create()` is responsible for creating the queue.
 It allocates memory for the queue struct object and initializes all the struct members.`queue_destroy()`frees up all the memory